swiftype/SwiftypeAndroid/README.md

-# SwiftypeAndroid for Swiftype Site Search
+# SwiftypeAndroid for Swiftype Site Search API

 SwiftypeAndroid is a library that makes it easy to add [Swiftype-powered Site Search](http://swiftype.com/) to your Android application.
 To see an example application, visit the [SwiftypeAndroidExample repository](https://github.com/swiftype/SwiftypeAndroidExample).